liusy182/google-interview-university/README.md

 My flashcard database in Anki format: https://ankiweb.net/shared/info/25173560 (thanks [@xiewenya](https://github.com/xiewenya))

-### 3. Review, review, review

-I keep a set of cheat sheets on ASCII, OSI stack, Big-O notations, and more.
-I study them when I have some spare time.

-Take a break from programming problems for a half hour and go through your flashcards.

-### 4. Focus

-There are a lot of distractions that can take up valuable time.
-Focus and concentration is hard.

 ## What you won't see covered

 This big list all started as a personal to-do list made from Google interview coaching notes.
 These are prevalent